docupike/docs/docs/user/reporting.md

 !!! info "Example"

-    Let’s say you want to report all company cars and their owners' addresses.
+    Let's say you want to report all company cars and their owners' addresses.
 You select the attributes `Vendor` and `Model` from the category `Model`.
 To get the contact addresses from their owners you first select the attribute `Name` from the category `Contact`.
 Then, you press the button `+` to select the attributes `Street address`, `City` and `Postcode` from the category `Address and contact`.

 ## Conditions